parkinsonhelper/parkinson-helper/README.md

 ## Vision

-With studies indicating that over 11 million people worldwide were living with Parkinson's disease in 2021, the need for accessible support tools is immense.
+With studies indicating that over ~11 million people worldwide were living with Parkinson's disease, the need for accessible support tools is immense.
 Our goal is to create the most effective, free, and open-source companion app for the Parkinson's community.
 By leveraging the power of community-driven development, we aim to build a comprehensive, user-friendly, and reliable tool that adapts to the real-world needs of its users.
 We believe that by working together, we can create something truly impactful.

 ## Key Features